nerdai/mvml-assignment/COMMENTARY.md

         the relation of `author` nodes between the `articles` would carry some relevant information to the downstream classification task.

-- In terms of modelling pipeline:
+- In terms of modelling pipeline development:
     - Automation and tracking of experiments (i.e., different parameter settings and modelling techniques) could be set up in an autoML kind of fashion.
         - Custom built tools can be written here or, if appropriate tools like